OpenClassrooms/UseCase/README.md

 Post is default.

 The name of the event is the name of the use case with underscore, prefixed by the method.
-For previous example, the name would be : use_case.post.my_use_case
+For previous example, the name would be : use_case.post.a_use_case

 Prefixes can be :
 - use_case.pre.